BarathArivazhagan/cucumber-spring-integration/README.md

 }
 ```

-<b>Step 3 </b> : Create a feature file and define the BDD steps using gherkin language
+<b>step 3</b> : Create a feature file and define the BDD steps using gherkin language

 Example : Feature describing the scenario of creating a customer with customer details